wolfrage76/windows-plotman/README.md

 # `windows plotman`: an attempt to get plotman to work on windows

+THIS IS A BETA.
+Not ready for production use just yet.
+Almost, but not quite there yet.

 This is a tool for managing Chia based on Plotman (https://github.com/ericaltendorf/plotman)

 This is a work in progress.
 Please see the original linux version for additional info: